-How to optimise your live sports streaming setup for Kayo
+How to optimise your live sports streaming set-up for Kayo

 While all of these features are a godsend for fans, the HD streaming and picture-in-picture technology can take a serious toll on your bandwidth and data usage.
-That's why it's important to consider your home and mobile streaming setup before signing up for Kayo.
+That's why it's important to consider your home and mobile streaming set-up before signing up for Kayo.

-Below, we've listed the best hardware and smart streaming solutions for those looking to go toe-to-toe with Kayo.
+Below, we've listed the best hardware and smart streaming solutions for those looking to go toe to toe with Kayo.

 The best TVs for streaming live sport

-It's a case of the bigger the better when it comes to watching live sport.
+Screen size.
+It's typically a case of the bigger the better when it comes to watching live sport.
 When you're trying to track a small cricket ball flying through the air or watching a football match with the action scattered across the length of the field, the size of your screen really matters.
 If you intend to make the most of Kayo's split-screen features, that adds further weight to the argument for getting a reasonably sized TV.
 With that in mind, a 65-inch television or higher is a good target.

-A reliable and consistent broadband connection isn't as crucial for traditional television streaming (as best illustrated by Netflix) as it is for live streaming sports.
-Of course, it's always the ideal situation to have perfect broadband conditions, but if a film or television show begins to buffer or phase down to standard definition in the middle of the stream, you can always pause or rewind.
+A reliable and consistent broadband connection isn't as crucial for traditional television streaming as it is for live streaming sport.
+If a film or TV show begins to buffer or phase down to standard definition (SD) in the middle of the stream, you can always pause or rewind.
 With live sport, though, issues like this can make it impossible to follow the action and even end up in situations where you completely miss a key play or moment in a live game.

-Stay wired if your can
+Stay wired if you can

 Use the 802.11ac standard